 Casey (Haley Lu Richardson) is a local librarian with a deep love for architecture who has stayed behind in the town while her friends have left for university because she feels responsible for her recovering drug addict mother.

-After a chance encounter and a shared cigarette they being walking around town and through the course of the film they visit significant buildings and speak about life.
-Casey helps Jin come to an appreciation of his father’s life and work, and Jin helps Casey to find balance between her responsibilities at home and her own desires to do something more with her life.
+After a chance encounter and a shared cigarette, they begin walking around town and through the course of the film, they visit significant buildings and speak about life.
+Casey helps Jin appreciate his father’s life and work, and Jin helps Casey find a balance between her responsibilities at home and her own desires to do something more with her life.

-In a lesser film this would be a pretty standard manic-pixie-dreamgirl situation.
+In a lesser film, this would be a pretty standard manic-pixie-dreamgirl situation.
 The melancholy Jin would get his mojo back and learn to love his father through the transformative love of the younger, quirky local girl.
-This isn’t that movie though.
+This isn’t that movie, though.
 Jin and Casey’s relationship becomes loving but remains platonic.
-Each of them have issues with parents, and each of them helps the other work through those issues.
-The conversations they have are the kind you can only have with the closest of friends, alternating between being about the deepest of histories, wants, and desires and the the nothing in particular that leads to those places.
+Each of them has issues with parents, and each of them helps the other work through those issues.
+The conversations they have are the kind you can only have with the closest of friends, alternating between being about the deepest of histories, wants, and desires and the nothing in particular that leads to those places.
 Each one is beautiful and affecting.

-As much as John Cho is billed as the lead actor the story is actually as much, if not more, Richardson’s.
-Cho brings an honesty and empathy to the role of Jin that proves once again what a travesty it is that he isn’t a much bigger star.
-Richardson not only holds her own with her more experienced cast mate but shines in each of their scenes.
+As much as John Cho is billed as the lead actor, the story is actually as much, if not more, Richardson’s.
+Cho brings honesty and empathy to the role of Jin that proves once again what a travesty it is that he isn’t a much bigger star.
+Richardson not only holds her own with her more experienced castmate but shines in each of their scenes.
 If she hasn’t been a star on the rise so far, she will be now.

 It’s actually astonishing that _Columbus_ is a directorial début.
 It’s perfectly framed, perfect in its tone, wonderfully acted, and one of the years best movies.
 Do not miss it when it comes your way.